 - (1) We used a 15% WACC for the January 2005 valuation compared to a 18% WACC for the October 2004 valuation.
-This change primarily reflected a lower industry average beta (a measure of the volatility of a stock relative to the overall market) in January 2005. - (2) We believed that our business prospects improved since October 2004 because of a substantial increase in our net revenues and net income for the fourth quarter of 2004 as compared to the previous quarter and the following events: - In January 2005, our website was ranked by Alexa.com as the second largest website in China, as measured by user traffic, which exceeded those of Sohu.com and Netease.com.
+This change primarily reflected a lower industry average beta (a measure of the volatility of a stock relative to the overall market) in January 2005. - (2) We believed that our business prospects improved since October 2004 firstly because of a substantial increase in our net revenues and net income for the fourth quarter of 2004, which exceeded our original budget and represented a significant increase as compared to the previous quarter; and secondarily because of the following events: - In January 2005, our website was ranked by Alexa.com as the second largest website in China, as measured by user traffic, which exceeded those of Sohu.com and Netease.com.
 Sina.com.cn, Sohu.com and Netease.com were commonly viewed as the three largest Internet portals in China in terms of user traffic. - In November 2004, we introduced WAP- and PDA-based Chinese mobile search services.
-Although we have not generated any revenue from these services, we believe that these services has put us in a favorable position to potentially expand our search engine services to the wireless search market to the extent that a new wireless search market develops. - · In December 2004, we hired our vice president of marketing and initiated a plan for new marketing and branding efforts.
+Although we have not generated any revenue from these services, we believe that these services has put us in a favorable position to potentially expand our search engine services to the wireless search market to the extent that a new wireless search market develops. - In December 2004, we hired our vice president of marketing and initiated a plan for new marketing and branding efforts.